-A one-person creative studio developing original IPs, collectibles, and limited objects rooted in street culture, fashion, and craft.
+Hi-Lo House is a one-person creative studio developing original IPs, collectibles, and bespoke objects rooted in pop culture, fashion, and craft.

 "High ambition.